mmlab-aueb/selective-disclosure/README.md

 ## Solution Overview
 Signing a JSON object using our solution is a two steps process.
-The first step is ``object decomposition intro a list of disclosures'' and the second step is ``disclosures signing''.
+The first step is **object decomposition intro a list of disclosures** and the second step is **disclosures signing**.
 Disclosures signing can be implemented either by signing salted hashes of the disclosures or by using BBS+ signatures.

 ### Object decomposition